eugene123tw/eugene-notes/_posts/programming-interview/2020-05-05-Bit-Manipulation.md

 ```

 - Note:
-  - We create `result` and initialize as zero, we then use this to determine if the ward has odd or even number of 1s.
+  - We create `result` and initialize as zero, we then use this to determine if the word has odd or even number of 1s.
   ```python
     result = 0
     while x: